britram/rains-prototype/draft-trammell-rains-protocol.md

 |    3 | ee   | End-Entity Certificate           |

-A trust anchor certificate constraint specifies a certificate that MUST appear as the trust anchor for the certificate presented by the subject of the assertion on a connection attempt.
-An end-entity certificate constraint specifies a certificate that MUST be presented by the subject of the assertion on a connection attempt.
+A trust anchor certificate constraint specifies a certificate that MUST appear as the trust anchor for the certificate presented by the subject of the Singular Assertion on a connection attempt.
+An end-entity certificate constraint specifies a certificate that MUST be presented by the subject of the Singular Assertion on a connection attempt.

-Certificate information be hashed using an appropriate hash function described in {{hash-functions}}; hash functions are identified by a code as in
+Certificate information is hashed using an appropriate hash function described in {{hash-functions}}; hash functions are identified by a code as in
 {{tabhash}}.
 Code 0 is used to store full certificates in RAINS assertions, while other codes are used to store hashes for verification.